 - Michelle Bowers, parent of 2016 Camp More camper

-Camp More is a place for teens who stutter to improve communication skills and build self-confidence.
+Camp More is a place for kids and teens, 9-18 years of age, who stutter to improve communication skills and build self-confidence.
 Its mission is to empower young people who stutter while at camp and beyond, to do more: find their voice and use it more, build more confidence and self-acceptance in themselves, and to establish more connections and friendships with peers.

 Director: Kristin Mangan

 Kristin Mangan, M.A., CCC-SLP is an Assistant Professor and Speech-Language Pathologist at the Institute on Development and Disability at Oregon Health & Science University (OHSU) in Portland, Oregon.
 She has specialized in stuttering, as well as feeding and swallowing, for the past 16 years.
 She is an active member in the FRIENDS, the National Association for Young People Who Stutter, as well as in the National Stuttering Association (NSA).
 She has presented both regionally and nationally on the subject of stuttering to children, parents, educators, and other professionals.